ThoughtWorksInc/json-stream-core/README.md

 ### `JsonStream`

-`com.qifun.jsonStream.JsonStream` is the universal intermedia type for most of conversions.
+`jsonStream.JsonStream` is the universal intermedia type for most of conversions.
 It is a hierarchical iterator created from an object, an input stream or a string.
 And then, the `JsonStream` is able to produce another object, output stream, or string.

 ### Dynamically-typed objects

-`com.qifun.jsonStream.RawJson` is the in-memory type that represents dynamically-typed JSON/BSON objects.
+`jsonStream.RawJson` is the in-memory type that represents dynamically-typed JSON/BSON objects.

 ``` haxe
 // Example.hx